A lack of integrity can devour credibility.

-Just think of how we often describe people without integrity:
+Just think of how people without integrity are perceived:

-- You can’t trust her; she says one thing and does another.
+- You can’t trust them; they say one thing and do another.

 These character judgments are part of the reason so few people admit to mistakes and lean on weak excuses for lack of follow-through.
-And it is this fear of being judged that quietly destroys workplace cultures.
+The fear of being judged also undermines authentic connection and camaraderie in many workplace cultures.
+This is just one of the many reasons psychological safety is so important to a healthy workplace culture.

 ☐ Nothing hidden